anc95/prop-types-parser/README.md

 ## why not [react-docgen](https://github.com/reactjs/react-docgen)

-[react-docgen](https://github.com/reactjs/react-docgen) is based on ast, and only based ast, so it is hard to analysize some runtime code, such as `ONECOMPONENT.PropTypes` is imported form a module or is produce by a runtime function
+[react-docgen](https://github.com/reactjs/react-docgen) is based on ast, and only based ast, so it is hard to analysize some runtime code, such as `ONECOMPONENT.PropTypes` is imported form a module or is produced by a runtime function

 `prop-types-parser`, combines ast and runtime code, it is more flexible and stronger
 ## install